 Another town that I have passed by on my many trips to the Garden Route.

 This gorgeous little sea-side holiday spot is found on the coast at the mouth of the Goukou River on the Southern Cape coast.
-It can be reached by turning off the N2 between Riversdale and Albertinia and heading 26km down the R305.

 The Boland town of Tulbagh is possibly best known for the earthquake on 29 September 1969.
 The happy consequence of this natural disaster was that many buildings were not only rebuilt, but faithfully restored to their original state, making the town a treasure-chest of Cape Dutch architecture, boasting the largest concentration of National Monuments in a single street in South Africa.